rails/rails/guides/source/active_model_basics.md

 end
 ```

-When including `ActiveModel::Model` you get some features like.
+When including `ActiveModel::Model` you get some features like:

 - model name instrospection
 - conversions